dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Format overview

 A C-DNS file begins with a file header containing a file type identifier and a preamble.
-The preamble contains information on the collection settings.
+The preamble contains information on file format version and parameters.

 The file header is followed by a series of data blocks.

 A block consists of a block header, containing various tables of common data, and some statistics for the traffic received over the block.
 The block header is then followed by a list of the Q/R data items detailing the queries and responses received during processing of the block input.
-The list of Q/R data items is in turn followed by a list of per-client counts of particular IP events that occurred during collection of the block data.
+The list of Q/R data items is in turn followed by a list of per-client counts of particular IP events and a list of malformed messages that occurred during collection of the block data.

 The exact nature of the DNS data will affect what block size is the best fit, however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.